jiffingwalter/spookystrap/README.md

 # spookystrap
-the first bootstrap website for my cat, spooky
+the first bootstrap website for my cat, spooky. that is all.